ipfs/specs/naming/README.md

 }
 ```

-This record will be stored locally, as well as spread across the network with different keys.
-This way, we are able to understand which is the most recent record in the network, since it will be stored locally by the peer using the keys used to generate it.
+The record is stored locally, in order to allow us to understand which is the most recent record in the network, since it will be stored locally by the peer using the keys used to generate it.

 **Note**: validity must be with nanoseconds precision.